Traquair House

 ‘In the centre of the exterior barrier was the upper gate of the avenue, opening under an archway, battlemented on top, and adorned with two large weather-beaten mutilated masses of upright stone, which, if the tradition of the hamlet could be trusted, had once represented, at least had been once designed to represent, two rampant bears, the supporters of the family of Bardwardine.’

-Traquair is also home to two fine libraries.
-The first was created between 1700 and 1740 and remains largely untouched, with a second overflow library bringing the house’s collection to close to 5,000 books.
+On the literary theme, Traquair is also home to two fine libraries.
+The First Library was created between 1700 and 1740 and remains largely untouched, with a second overflow library bringing the house’s collection to close to 5,000 books.

-Nestled within the shelves are over 100 volumes printed before 1600 – including a copy of the fifth Koberger Bible printed in 1479 by Anton Koberger.
+Buried within the shelves are over 100 volumes printed before 1600, including a copy of the fifth Koberger Bible printed in 1479 by Anton Koberger.
 It is an example of one of the first mass produced Bibles that appeared with the arrival of printing a decade earlier and features delightful gold and coloured initials throughout.
 A rare treasure!

-As the house has remained in the family for over 900 years, the Second Library is packed with a wealth of letters and papers chronicling the fascinating lives of Traquair’s long line of residents.
+As the house has remained in the family for over 500 years, the Second Library is packed with a wealth of letters and papers chronicling the fascinating lives of Traquair’s long line of residents.
+One of the family’s most extraordinary tales involves Lady Nithsdale’s dramatic plot to rescue her husband – brother-in-law to Charles, 4th Earl of Traquair – from imprisonment in London Tower for his support of the Jacobite cause.
+You can read the daring account, which includes a cunning switcheroo, in Lady Nithsdale and the Jacobites by Flora Maxwell Stuart.

 Further info

 The gorgeous grounds at Traquair are the ideal backdrop to year-round events including promenade performances of Shakespeare’s classics and the annual Beyond Borders International Festival.
-The festival offers a platform for writers, diplomats, philosophers and politicians from diverse cultures to come together to help find peaceful resolution to the world’s conflicts.
+The festival offers a valuable platform for writers, diplomats, philosophers and politicians from diverse cultures to come together, united in their goal of finding peaceful resolution to the world’s conflicts.

 Image credits: Visit Scotland; Traquair House